Zone-organization/Nuclear-Engine/README.md

   - Support Android & Linux & UWP Platforms.
   - Support PhysX or Bullet Physics Library.
   - Support A Uber Shader instead of GLSL , HLSL.
-  - There are more but these are the most important...
+  - There are more but these are the most important... (look at the soon features...)

 ### Building